nocturnalcodes/trivia-game/README.md

 # trivia-game
 This is a simple trivia game consistingof 10 questions.
-This project involves HTML, CSS, and Javascript
+This project involves HTML, CSS, and Javascript.